bdevans/CIFAR-10G/README.md

 Citation
 --------

 If you use this dataset in your own research, we would appreciate you citing the journal article for which it was created (in addition to the Zenodo archive reference).
+The accompanying repository for the model code is here: https://github.com/bdevans/BioNet.

 ```
 @article{EvansBiologicalConvolutions,